-In terms of office hours, should you have a question or concern regarding course topics, I am always available via e-mail and am also available to chat via telephone or video should the need arise.
+In terms of "office hours" should you have a question or concern regarding course topics, I am always available via e-mail and am also available to chat via telephone should the need arise.
+When I am physically present on campus, I will be holding office hours and students will be notified of this in advance.